Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

 The procedure simply is: Set Up WordPress, buy Enfold and upload it, start editing your site.

 With Elementor you have to add a theme (like GeneratePress) and need to figure out how the theme and plugin work together.
-The new Canvas blank template from Elementor should make this much easier.
+The new Canvas blank template from Elementor should make this much easier, or the Hello theme mentioned above.

-From a designers perspective you’ll probably be faster getting to the result you want with Elementor as you edit everything in the WYSIWYG editor.
+From a designer’s perspective you’ll probably be faster getting to the result you want with Elementor as you edit everything in the WYSIWYG editor and need fewer CSS hacks compared to Enfold.

 Different usage scenarios